MichaelKolby1/financial-forecasting-model-comparison/README.md

 This project compares different machine learning and deep learning approaches for financial forecasting.
 The goal is not to create a trading tool, but to evaluate how different model types perform on the same stock prediction task.

+## Learning Objectives

+This project was designed as an educational experience to explore the end-to-end workflow of a machine learning project in finance.
+It provided practice with financial data collection, exploratory data analysis, feature engineering, model training, performance evaluation, and interactive app deployment.

+The project also served as an opportunity to learn about machine learning and deep learning approaches such as LSTM networks, gradient-boosted trees, and N-BEATS, as well as the Python libraries commonly used to support these workflows.

+## Data Collection

+Financial data is collected using `yfinance`.
+The project retrieves historical daily stock data based on the selected ticker and date range, including price and volume information.
+Benchmark market data, such as SPY and QQQ returns, is also used as part of the feature set for selected models.

+The Streamlit app also uses `yfinance` to display basic company profile information for the selected ticker.

+## Notebook Structure

+The Jupyter notebook walks through the full project workflow, including:

+- Importing required libraries
+- Loading financial data
+- Performing exploratory data analysis across selected market sectors
+- Setting up the train/test split
+- Building and evaluating the LSTM, XGBoost, and N-BEATS
+- Comparing model performance using shared metrics and visualizations

 ## Models

 - **LSTM**: Multivariate sequence model using a 30-trading-day lookback window.